lobotomoe/blog/content/blog/if/index.md

 Finding institutions that want you to do something (like fund them, haha) is easy.
 There is no problem here. ✅

+Let's check next.
+"Majority of people".
+Majority of people where?
+In the countrly?
+In the city?
+In the some community?
+Let's try the country.
 Assume that we live in a country with 100M population.
 Majority of people in this case is 50M+ of people.
 Okaaaay, Google.
 How to create institution known (mind you, not even talking about trust) by 50M+ of people? ❌

 P.S.
 Actually answer is known.
 See [here](https://en.wikipedia.org/wiki/List_of_most-followed_Twitter_accounts) and [here](https://en.wikipedia.org/wiki/List_of_most-subscribed_YouTube_channels) 😄

-## Attempt 2.
-Groups with target number of participants.
+## Groups with target number of participants.

 We can't build institution known by majority of people of whole country.
 At least we can't build it alone (cooperation problem even here!) and in short time.
-It is not our way and we need to think towards to more realistic conditions.
-Majority of people is not always majority of people of whole country of course.
+We need to think towards to more realistic conditions.

 Each coordination has particular purpose.
 We come together to achieve something.
 I think in most cases we no need to majority of people to achieve our goal.
 Just need particular number of cooperation participant.